 Granite Data Miner is an infographic poster of Granite State facts, figures, and statistics.
 It is free to use for educational purposes only, and all credits are provided in the images(bottom left).
 Click on LInk below for each year to review and download individual photos from each Granite Data Miner.

-February 2026 NH Granite Data Miner
+May 2026 NH Granite Data Miner

 Previous Months (Click below for PDF files)